 Grief and bereavement

-Losing someone close, whether they be a relative, friend or lover is hard.
+Losing someone close to you is overwhelmingly hard.
 Your emotions run haywire while you try to grasp what has happened and the loss you feel seems endless.
-We can't bring them back but we can try and help you understand your feelings.
+We can’t bring our loved ones back but we can try and help you understand your feelings when it comes to grief and bereavement.

 What is grief?

-Grieving for a loved one takes time.
-We all go through the process in different ways, and often experience conflicting or even overwhelming feelings, but slowly life will become more bearable.
+Grief and bereavement over a loved one takes time.
+We all go through the process in different ways, and often life becomes pretty tricky.
+But slowly life will become more bearable.

 Helping a friend who has lost someone

-Don’t be scared to talk to them about how they feel, and to say that you are sorry for their loss.
+Don’t be scared to talk to them about how they feel when they’re going through grief and bereavement, and to say that you are sorry for their loss.
 Let them know you’re there for them if they want to sound off angrily, cry on your shoulder, or get out to do something to distract themselves for a while.
 Try not to avoid them unless they ask for some space, this may make them feel worse than they do already, and it’s a time when they need to know who their friends are.

 - Cruse offers grief and bereavement support via phone, email, and face-to-face.
 You can call their free helpline on 0808 808 1677 (Monday - Friday, 9.30 - 5pm, extended to 8pm on Tuesdays, Wednesdays, and Thursdays) or visit their website for more support.